twistlock/docs/api/descriptions/registry/download_get.md

-Downloads image scan reports for the registry in CSV format.
+Downloads registry image scan reports in CSV format.

 This endpoint maps to the CSV hyperlink in **Monitor > Compliance > Images > Registries** in the Console UI.